hornegg/baphomation/README.md

 When running the web-application in frameCapture mode, we only see one of the three layers of animation at a time.
 Once the third cycle is complete, it might appear to start again, but in the background a zip file containing frames of animation is being generated.
 When this is ready, the browser will "download" a file called `frames.zip`.

-`frame.zip` must be placed in the `dist` directory in order to complete the post-processing steps.
+`frame.zip` must be placed in the `dist` directory in order to trigger the post-processing steps.
 This is the only part of the animation generation process which is not automated.

 # Post-processing